The Healthier Dental Solution

 Natural Tooth Health is the only commercial producer and supplier that has three different oral care products EWG verified—-HAPPY Tooth Paste joins only 5 other commercial toothpastes that meet EWG verification criteria.

 EWG VERIFIED MEANS THIS PRODUCT AVOIDS EWG'S INGREDIENTS OF CONCERN, IS COMMITTED TO FULL TRANSPARENCY AND OPERATES UNDER GOOD MANUFACTURING PRACTICES.
 HAPPY Tooth Powder is proud to lead the way for better, safer teeth and oral care.
 View our products on the Environmental Working Group's Skin Deep web site here.
-We are currently working on getting our Tooth Paste and Mouth Rinse EWG verified.

 Product Test Results